mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 # Acknowledgments
 {:numbered="false"}

+Early versions of this document were similar in spirit to
+{{?I-D.draft-hurst-quic-rtp-tunnelling}}, although many details differ.
+The authors would like to thank Sam Hurst for providing his thoughts about how QUIC could be used to carry RTP.

 The authors would like to thank Bernard Aboba, David Schinazi, Lucas Pardue, Sergio Garcia Murillo,  Spencer Dawkins, and Vidhi Goel for their valuable comments and suggestions contributing to this document.